Pablo Marcos: Career

 Political cartoonist Julio Fairle had Marcos fill-in for him with spot illustrations in the influential Latin American newspaper La Prensa, which led to more newspaper work.
 Marcos later contributed caricatures to such weekly political magazines as Rochabus and Zamba Canuta while still an economics major at Peru's University of Lima.

 During the 1960s, Marcos drew such comic strips as Benito Puma and James Bond 007 in Peruvian newspapers.
 He became art director of the newspaper Expreso, working as well on its evening edition, Extra, and a weekly supplement, Estampa.
 Marcos became nationally known in 1965, following his illustrations for the trial and execution by firing squad of a convicted rapist.
 This wider recognition led to advertising artwork and high-profile political, news, and sports illustration.
 He began freelancing for the Mexican publishing company Editorial Novaro and in 1968 moved with his family to Mexico.
+Marcos was responsible of Hata-Yoga a comic of mystic flavor where the superior mind could solve important problems.
+Pable Marcos, recognized as an artist also collaborate in several other comics of editorial Novaro.

 American comics

 Marcos moved to New Jersey in the U.S. in the 1970s.
-Warren Publishing art director Billy Graham assigned him his first American-comics work, penciling and inking the six-page story "The Water World", by writer Buddy Sounders, in Warren's black-and-white horror-comics magazine Creepy #39 (May 1971).
+Warren Publishing art director Billy Graham assigned him his first American-comics work, penciling and inking the six-page story "The Water World", by writer Jake Saunders, in Warren's black-and-white horror-comics magazine Creepy #39 (May 1971).
 After another Creepy story and one in companion magazine Eerie that year, Marcos drew comics exclusively for rival Skywald Publications' Nightmare and Psycho from May 1972 to May 1973 cover-dates.
 Skywald co-founder Sol Brodsky introduced Marcos to fellow Peruvian artist Boris Vallejo, who became a mentor.

 When Brodsky, who had been Marvel Comics' production manager, left Skywald to return to Marvel, he brought Marcos along as an artist and later his staff assistant for roughly two months.
 Marcos began drawing covers for such Marvel UK titles featuring such characters and features as Captain Britain, "Planet of the Apes", and Dracula.
 Marcos' naturalistic, "illustrative" style, similar to that of Neal Adams, became a mainstay of Marvel's black-and-white horror-comics magazines Dracula Lives!, Monsters Unleashed, Tales of the Zombie, Vampire Tales and others, and the exposure afforded by industry leader Marvel made Marcos a popular artist of the 1970s.

 His first color-comics work in the U.S. was the cover of Marvel's Giant-Size Dracula #2 (Sept.
 1974).
 Marcos' color-comics interior-art debut came at publisher Martin Goodman's short-lived Atlas/Seaboard Comics, illustrating the sword-and-sorcery title Iron Jaw #3 (May 1975).
 He went on to draw the following issue, plus the Iron Jaw story in Barbarians #1 and the cover of The Brute #3 (both July 1975) before the company folded.